Big and Tall Fit Guide

 However, it’s just as important to know when to leave them in the closet.
 Cargo shorts don’t belong in business-casual offices, at weddings, or at any formal event.
 For a nice dinner out or a first date, you’re better off choosing a pair of chinos or dark jeans.
 A simple guideline: if the occasion calls for a collared shirt, it probably also calls for something other than cargo shorts.

-Style Tips for Your Build
+Style Tips That Flatter a Bigger Build

 Putting together a great outfit with cargo shorts is all about what you pair them with.
 Start with a well-fitting top—a high-quality crew neck tee, a polo, or a casual short-sleeve button-down are all excellent choices.
 The key is to find a shirt that fits your shoulders and chest without being too tight around your midsection or too baggy.
 An untucked shirt generally creates the most relaxed and flattering look.